 Where to eat in Sri Lanka: a FooDiva culinary travel guide

-I was asked on Instagram for the name of the tour guide who organised my recent trip to Sri Lanka.
+[UPDATED 3RD FEBRUARY 2025].
+I was asked on Instagram for the name of the tour guide who organised one of my trips to Sri Lanka.
 That’s me.
 I always do my own research through guide books, online, and most importantly, word-of-mouth recommendations, building my own itineraries.
 That takes time, but I love the process.
-And sometimes, can be more rewarding than the trip itself!
+And sometimes, can be more rewarding than the trip itself.
 Thankfully, for Sri Lanka, that wasn’t the case.

-My trip over the festive season marked my fourth visit to the island – one of the few countries in the world that I have returned to so frequently.
-This time, to guarantee complete R&R, we remained in one destination on the south coast, reflected in the majority of the restaurant recommendations here.
-Sadly, the pandemic has forced quite a few restaurants to close, particularly in Galle Fort.
-On the upside, those that have survived, are busier than ever, with advance restaurant reservations a pre-requisite.
+I have now visited the island six times, one of the few countries in the world that I have returned to so frequently.
 BYO is prolific with some places not even charging corkage.
 The duty free entry allowance is two litres of wine and 1.5 litres of spirits.
 Otherwise you’ll find plenty of booze shops scattered across the country.
-Sri Lanka is cheap as chips (in comparison to pricey Dubai), whether that’s food, drink, car drives or shopping.
+Sri Lanka is cheap as chips (in comparison to pricey Dubai), whether that’s food, drink, tuk tuk rides or shopping.

-So here are my tried and tasted recommendations – with several more by multi-talented Emma Riedel who, along with her husband, own the gorgeous boutique hotel I stayed in, Arabella on Boossa.
+So here are my tried and tasted recommendations – with several more by multi-talented Emma Riedel who, along with her husband, own the gorgeous boutique hotel I stay in, Arabella on Boossa.
 She’s also a Dubai resident, designer and event organiser.
-I first visited this hotel for lunch with Michelle Karam of Travel with TJD shortly after opening, and the food had me hooked, as did the design.
+I first visited this hotel for lunch with Michelle Karam of Travel with TJD shortly after opening 11 years ago, and the food had me hooked, as did the design.
 Who else picks hotels based on their food?

 As with all my holidays, I pay my own way, hotels and restaurants included.
-Scroll to the end for some travel housekeeping tips including Covid requirements.
+Scroll to the end for some travel housekeeping tips.

 Would love to hear your own foodie suggestions, so feel free to share in the comments.